faranak-cs/ajax-playground/README.md

 let person = Person();
 ```

-#### Ajax Call
+#### AJAX Call
-The following are the steps to perform an ajax call:
+The following are the steps to perform an AJAX call:
 ```
 // Create an object using XHR constructor function let xhr = new XMLHttpRequest();